translate/amagama/docs/managing.rst

 This subcommand is used to create the tables in the database for one or several source languages.
 It can be run several times to specify additional source languages.
-The following example creates the tables for english and french:
+The following example creates the tables for English and French:

 .. code-block:: bash